This article was originally published on October 26, 2016 and re-edited on January 9, 2018.

 A great song can change your life or at least make you re-evaluate certain aspects of it.
 It can become a legend that affects all different kinds of people.
 NOTHING BUT HOPE AND PASSION‘s ‘Behind The Song’ series wants to explore the stories behind those songs, in the words of the people who wrote them.

-The bittersweet indie-rock ballad Inside Of Love is a stand-our piece in the two-decade-lasting career of New York City’s NADA SURF.
+The bittersweet indie-rock ballad Inside Of Love is a stand-our piece in the two-decade-lasting career of New York City’s Nada Surf.
 Featured on their critically acclaimed 2002 full-length Let Go, the track about unfulfilled love became a constant in pretty much every live show the band gives.
-And, of course, it’s obvious that it will be also featured on Peaceful Ghosts, a brand new live album by the group which features a concert recording in support of a full orchestra; a setting Inside Of Love definitely benefits from.
-Perfect time to ask NADA SURF leading man Matthew Caws about his memories and thoughts on the creation of this song.
+And, of course, it’s obvious that the song will also be a highlight on the group’s forthcoming anniversary tour where they will perform the record in its entire length on selected shows you can find below.
+To get to know more about Inside Of Love we asked Nada Surf leading man Matthew Caws about his memories and thoughts on the creation of this song.

 I wrote Inside Of Love somewhere near the year 2000.
 Even thought I don’t remember the exact year, I know it was the middle of summer.
 I was living on north 8th street and bedford avenue in Williamsburg, Brooklyn and working at Earwax Records a few blocks away.
 We were in the process of releasing our second album, The Proximity Effect, which we had recorded for Elektra Records in 1998 but they had never released.
 We were putting it out ourselves and the process was taking a long time.
 Meanwhile I was exploring music at home, trading a four-track for an eight-tracks, buying and selling some cheap guitars, listening to new records at the store, enjoying a twilight time: the band still holding just enough promise to hold off choosing another career, but not busy enough to take me away from home.